craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Northwestern Central/Regions of NWC/The Old/The Artifacts....md

 > 'A fist-sized sphere of light pink glass, where a small amount of purple gas slowly bubbles and conglomerates towards the bottom of the sphere.
 As you hold it in your hand, you can swear you just heard it whisper something to you.'
 > *Glass Dreams* is a **uncommon** artifact, and incurs 3d6 (10) radiation.
 > A *Glass Dreams* is a passive artifact and provides Advantage on Saving Throws against effects that Charm, Fear, or Confuse.

+###### Space Bubbles
+> 'A small structure of clear marbles connected by spiney black veins.
+It bears an uncanny resemblance to a branch of grapes or berries, and you must consciously prevent yourself from attempting to consume a bubble.'
+> *Space Bubbles* is a **uncommon** artifact, and incurs 4d4 (10) radiation.
+> A *Space Bubbles* holds up to 6 charges.
+As an action, you may spend a charge to immediately surround yourself in a small personal bubble until the beginning of your next turn.
+While you are surrounded by your bubble, you are Restrained, and you cannot be the target of and have invulnerability to attacks or effects that originate from outside the bubble.

 ###### Space-Jolt Diamond
 > 'A perfect sphere of diamond, inside of which a tiny storm rages with untapped potential.
 It continually rumbles and hums in your hand.'